Summer Camp Help & FAQs.

 Can I view camp photos while my camper is at camp?

-In what circumstances Sunset Lake contact me?
+In what circumstances does Sunset Lake contact me?

 We value your role as a partner in the camp process.
 We will contact you in the following circumstances.
-If you wish to check on our how your camper is doing, please feel free to call.
+If you wish to check on how your camper is doing, please feel free to call.
 We will have our boys’ or girls’ director contact you with a report of your camper’s week.

 A camper becomes homesick and is struggling to function in the camp setting.